charityyoungblood/StatisticsAndProbability/Regressions.md

   - b1, in our example, is the "slope" of the line
     - The "steeper" the line, the more money you get per year of experience
     - For example, if someone went from four to five years of experience
-      - To see how the salary would "increase" you have to project the coefficient onto the line, using the points along the line, and project that onto the salary (Y-Axis)
+      - To see how the salary would "increase" you have to project the coefficient onto the line, using the points along the line (Y-Axis)
+      -